 In litigation involving the representation of financial institutions, Mr. Grant defended the real estate lending subsidiary of a national bank against a claim by a prospective borrower that the bank had improperly refused to close on an interim loan for the purchase and renovation of a large industrial site.
 The case was tried to a jury, and it settled after six days of testimony.

 Mr. Grant represented the same bank as plaintiff in an action charging a takeout lender with a breach of its contractual obligation to fund a permanent loan that would have replaced our client’s interim loan for the construction of a hotel property in California.
 The case involved a complex analysis of the damages available to an interim lender when the permanent lender refuses to close on the permanent loan.
 After two years of intensive discovery, we defeated the takeout lender’s motion for summary judgment, following which the case settled.

 Mr. Grant also represented two banks that were the holders of a tax-exempt bond in a federal court action against the bond indenture trustee for breach of contractual and fiduciary duties owed to the bondholders.

 Mr. Grant has extensive experience working with clients involved in media litigation.
 He represented the defendant magazine publisher in the leading Third Circuit case establishing the fair report privilege, which protects the publication of accurate information about governmental documents and proceedings.
 He also defended a television station that was sued by the mayor of a large city following a report that the mayor was under investigation for the receipt of improper payments to award certain city contracts.
 In addition, Mr. Grant has advised many clients of the firm on a broad range of defamation issues.

-Mr. Grant is listed in The Best Lawyers in America and was selected for inclusion on the 2012 Pennsylvania Super Lawyers list, and is listed as a local litigation star in Pennsylvania in Benchmark Litigation.
+Mr. Grant is listed in The Best Lawyers in America, was selected for inclusion on the 2013 Pennsylvania Super Lawyers list, and is listed as a local litigation star in Pennsylvania in Benchmark Litigation.